kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 ## Proposal

-To aggregation of identity and purpose at the time of API interactions, we need to:
+To aggregate identity and purpose at the time of API interactions, we need to:

-1. Define ‘identity’ and ‘purpose’ _*The who and why*_
+1. Define ‘identity’ and ‘purpose’: _*The who and why*_
 2. Enable generation at time of interaction: _*Instant introspection to answer the above*_
-3. Collectively record the individually evolving ‘identity and purpose’ _*Sharing this information for all Kubernetes applications within a cluster*_
+3. Collecting this evolving ‘identity and purpose’: _*For the cluster itself, and the apps interacting with it*_

 ### API interaction Identity (Who are you?)

-Current API interaction ‘identity’ is static and usually set in client-go via user-agent to something like:
+Current API interaction client-‘identity’ is static and usually set in client-go via user-agent to something like:

 ```
 e2e.test/v1.12.0 (linux/amd64) kubernetes/b143093